-The American Translators Association ("ATA") has a policy of strict compliance with the federal antitrust laws in effect in the United States.
-The antitrust laws prohibit certain combinations and agreements among competitors, and members of ATA can be considered competitors in the context of antitrust challenges, even if their businesses (or professional practices) are not in the same geographic areas, professional language fields or specialties.
-A member's conduct in connection with all ATA meetings and events must comply with the antitrust laws.
-The penalties for violations of the antitrust laws can be very severe—not only for ATA, but also for its individual members.
+The American Translators Association (ATA) has a policy of strict compliance with federal antitrust law in effect in the United States.
+The antitrust laws prohibit certain combinations and agreements among competitors, and members of ATA can be considered competitors in the context of antitrust challenges, even if their businesses (or professional practices) are not in the same geographic areas, professional language fields, or specialties.
+A member's conduct in connection with all ATA meetings and events must comply with antitrust law because penalties for violations of antitrust law can be very severe—not only for ATA, but also for its individual members.

-ATA members cannot come to understandings, make agreements, or otherwise concur on positions or activities that in any way tend to raise, lower, or stabilize prices or fees, divide up markets, or encourage boycotts.
-Members must decide for themselves, without consultation with competitors, how to conduct their business (or its professional practice) and with whom to do business (or engage in professional practice).
-Specifically, members should not agree on:
+ATA members cannot come to understandings, make agreements, or otherwise concur on positions or activities that in any way tend to raise, lower, or stabilize prices or fees, divide markets, or encourage boycotts.
+Members must decide for themselves, without consultation with competitors, how to conduct their business or professional practice and with whom to do business or engage in professional practice.
+Specifically, members should not agree to:

-- Current or future prices or fees, price or fee changes, discounting, and other terms and conditions of professional service.
-Members should be extremely careful about discussing prices or fees, including but not limited to translation rates, methods of calculating translation rates, rate levels, future rate expectations, rate projections, markups, discounts, commissions, credit terms, reimbursements for expenses, cancellation fees, compensation for time not worked, compensation for travel time, payments in kind, or any other matters which may affect rates.
-Agreements on pricing or fees are clearly illegal.
+- Set current or future prices or fees, price or fee changes, discounting, and other terms and conditions of professional service.
+Agreements on pricing or fees are illegal.
+Members must be extremely careful about discussing prices or fees, including but not limited to rates, methods of calculating rates, rate levels, future rate expectations, rate projections, markups, discounts, commissions, credit terms, reimbursements for expenses, cancellation fees, compensation for time not worked, compensation for travel time, payments in kind, or any other matters which may affect rates.
 Even price or fee discussions by competitors, if followed by parallel action among the competitors on pricing or fees, can lead to antitrust investigations or challenges.

-- Allocating or monopolizing territories or customers.
-Any agreement by competitors to "honor," "protect," or "avoid invading" one another's market areas or professional practice areas would violate the law.
+- Allocate or monopolize territories or customers.
+Any agreement by competitors to "honor," "protect," or "avoid invading" one another's market areas or professional practice areas violates the law.

-- Refusing to do business with those whose business practices they oppose.
-Competitors can discuss the policies or practices of purchasers, suppliers, and other third parties, but they must never threaten directly or indirectly to act jointly to enforce changes to their policies or practices.
-Again, discussions followed by parallel action could at least trigger antitrust scrutiny.
+- Refuse to do business with those whose business practices they oppose.
+Competitors can discuss the policies or practices of purchasers, suppliers, and other third parties, but they must not threaten directly or indirectly to act jointly to enforce changes to their policies or practices.
+Discussions followed by parallel action may also trigger antitrust scrutiny.

-- Creating, compiling, distributing, publishing, or encouraging adherence to any list or schedule of fees, including but not limited to fee reports, fee guidelines, standard fees, or recommended fees.
+- Create, compile, distribute, publish, or encourage adherence to any list or schedule of fees, including but not limited to fee reports, fee guidelines, standard fees, or recommended fees.

-The antitrust laws are complicated and often unclear.
-If any member is concerned that he or she may be in a "gray area," that member should consult with legal counsel or ATA's leadership.
+Antitrust law is complicated and often unclear.
+If any member of ATA is concerned that they may be in a "gray area," that member should consult with legal counsel or ATA leadership.
 If the conversation among competitors at an ATA meeting turns to antitrust-sensitive issues, participants should discontinue the conversation until legal advice is obtained, or else leave the meeting immediately.

 ATA Antitrust Compliance Policy Commentary